lambrechtslab/scAPA/README.md

 ## Usage
 ### Input data preparation
-Before analysis by scAPA, fastq files generated from 10x Genome scRNAseq platform should be firstly mapped by `cellranger`, and recommendedly analyzed for cell types.
-Three types of files are needed for the scAPA:
+Before analysis by scAPA, fastq files generated from 10x Genome scRNAseq platform should be mapped by `cellranger`, and optionnaly but highly recommended cell types should be identified.
+Three types of files are needed for scAPA:
 1. The bam files output from `cellranger`.
 2. A sample sheet tsv file with two columns: sample ID (unique and no blanks), and bam file path.
 See example in `test/10x/samplesheet.tsv`.
 3. A genome annotation file (gtf).
 This file is suggested to use the same version as in the previous `cellranger`.
 For example, the Ensembl v93 human annotation gtf file can be downloaded from [here](https://ftp.ensembl.org/pub/release-93/gtf/homo_sapiens/Homo_sapiens.GRCh38.93.gtf.gz). `.gz` compressed file is accepted.
 4. (Optional but recommended) A tsv file for the cell group information, which should be composited by three columns: sample ID (identical to file #2), cell barcode (do not include `-1` at the end of barcode), and name of cell group (like cell type as an example).
-This file can be in comparessed in .gz format.
+This file can be in compressed in .gz format.
 If this file is provided, scAPA will calculate PSI and counts for each cell groups.
 Considering read coverage on single-cell level is limited, appropriately grouping cells could largely facilitate downstream analysis.
 5. (Optional) A de-nova assembled GTF file.
 If missing, scAPA will generate one based on the input bam files and annotation files using `StringTie`.
 ### Run scAPA program
 ```bash